-As required by the permit, stormwater discharge monitoring data (flow, water quality, in-situ measurements, and observation) will be submitted each month using the MDEQ electronic reporting system (MIWaters).
+As required by the permit, stormwater discharge monitoring data (flow, water quality, in-situ measurements, and observation) will be submitted each month using the EGLE electronic reporting system (MiWaters).

-At the conclusion of the 2016-2017 deicing season, GFIA will prepare and submit to MDNRE an ADF Discharge Minimization Progress Tracking Report as required by the permit.
+At the conclusion of the 2022-2023 deicing season, GFIA will prepare and submit to EGLE an ADF Discharge Minimization Progress Tracking Report, as required by the permit.
 The report summarizes GFIA's ADF BMPs, including information, measures, and data to demonstrate the extent to which the BMPs are believed to be reducing ADF discharges.
 The report will also include the following information or estimates:

-- Total gallons of Type I and IV ADF used, - Total gallons of ADF recycled, - Total gallons of ADF discharged or otherwise transported to the WWTP, and - Percent of total gallons of ADF that was collected and prevented from being discharged to the environment.
+- An evaluation of the performance of the treatment system, - Total gallons of Type I and IV ADF used, - Total gallons of ADF recycled, and - Percent of total gallons of ADF that was collected and prevented from being discharged to the environment.